-Parents' Education7
+Parents' Education

 Higher levels of parental education decrease the likelihood that a child will live in a low-income or poor family.
-Among children with at least one parent who has some college or additional education, 31 percent live in low-income and 13 percent in poor families.
-By contrast, among children whose parents have less than a high school degree, 86 percent live in low-income and 55 percent in poor families (Figure 7).
+Among children with at least one parent with some college or additional education, 30 percent live in low-income and 12 percent in poor families.
+By contrast, among children whose parents have less than a high school degree, 85 percent live in low-income and 55 percent in poor families (Figure 7).

-- 86 percent of children with parents who have less than a high school degree - 6.8 million - live in low-income families - 67 percent of children with parents who have a high school degree but no college education - 9.4 million - live in lowincome families - 31 percent of children with at least one parent who has some college or additional education
+- 85 percent of children with parents who have less than a high school degree-6.7 million-live in low-income families - 67 percent of children with parents who have a high school degree but no college education-9.4 million-live in low-income families - 30 percent of children with at least one parent who has some college or additional education-15.2 million-live in low-income families

-15.6 million - live in lowincome families